ScilifelabDataCentre/data.scilifelab.se/content/open_science/open_science_stories.md

 Share your data and code early in the process and follow the FAIR principles to ensure that your work is accessible and reusable.
 It’s also important to engage with platforms that support Open Science, such as GitHub for code, and utilize institutional resources like NBIS and Bianca for computational support.
-Finally, prioritize collaboration and ask for feedback from others; Open Science is not just about sharing your work, but about creating a community that can help each other advance science more efficiently.
+Finally, prioritise collaboration and ask for feedback from others; Open Science is not just about sharing your work, but about creating a community that can help each other advance science more efficiently.

 _Gisele Miranda_: Start by choosing one dataset or project code and make it FAIR.
 Often, the true impact of a resource